-Several criticisms were forwarded by some science educators after inspecting these post-revolutionary science curricula.
-I am not, in the first place, quite sure that relevance in African science education could be achieved by providing a 'solid foundation' in basic sciences of chemistry and physics to secondary school pupils.
-The majority of the school pupils live in rural and semi-rural areas where there is little need for extensive (solid) theoretical science.
+Several criticisms have been forwarded by some science educators after inspecting these post-revolutionary science curricula.
+The writer of this article is not, in the first place, quite sure that relevance in African science education could be achieved by providing a 'solid foundation' in basic sciences of chemistry and physics to secondary school pupils.
+The majority are living in rural and semi-rural areas where there is little need for extensive (solid) theoretical science.
 Most of the school leavers also do not have the chance either to get jobs or to join the limited higher learning institutions.